 3. Have compassion for yourself in order to have compassion for others

-I was always really hard on myself, and to this day I still think I had to, because we were making something insane that needed an insane amount of work and precision.
-My co-founder Insiyah Saeed and I were two first-time filmmakers with a lot of passion and not a lot of experience, making the first film on women tech entrepreneurs, and the first film to follow these entrepreneurs over time on their journey, filming them for 3 years on multiple continents, weaving multiple character-driven story arcs with big-picture experts talking on the issues.
+I was always really hard on myself, and to this day I still think I had to because we were making something that had never been done before that required an incredible amount of work and precision.
+My co-founder Insiyah Saeed and I were two first-time filmmakers with a lot of passion and not a lot of experience, making the first film on women tech entrepreneurs, and the first film to follow these entrepreneurs over time, filming their journey for 3 years on multiple continents, weaving multiple character-driven story arcs with big-picture experts talking about the broader issues.
 There’s a reason no one else has done it – coz it’s freaking hard to pull off, and honestly we did.

 4. You will change your mind about a lot of things

 I am the queen of certainty, because it reassures me, I have strong convictions and ideas that I fight for which are like guiding moral principles.
 Obviously, that’s not how the world works, it’s full of grey areas, which stresses me the F out.
 I still think that today more than ever, having strong convictions is really important to create the world we want, but I am learning how to welcome grey areas and different opinions and try to hold all those things at once without freaking out.
 Interestingly enough, our film was full of grey areas and embraced many contradictions.
 I credit the amazing ladies from our film who welcomed us into their complex lives and taught us how to really see them, beyond the preconceived ideas we may have had about what the film was going to be, which could have been a simple anthem about girl power, and became a much more nuanced take on entrepreneurship and resilience, thanks to them and the risks they took.